SaladTechnologies/salad-cloud-docs/container-engine/guides/sdxl.md

 ---
-title: "SDXL"
+title: 'SDXL'
-slug: "sdxl"
+slug: 'sdxl'
-excerpt: ""
+excerpt: ''
 hidden: false
-createdAt: "Tue Dec 12 2023 17:06:04 GMT+0000 (Coordinated Universal Time)"
+createdAt: 'Tue Dec 12 2023 17:06:04 GMT+0000 (Coordinated Universal Time)'
-updatedAt: "Tue Apr 09 2024 16:26:24 GMT+0000 (Coordinated Universal Time)"
+updatedAt: 'Tue Apr 09 2024 16:26:24 GMT+0000 (Coordinated Universal Time)'
 ---

 # sdnext-dynamic

 This wraps our SDNext image with an entrypoint script that downloads a checkpoint at runtime based on an environment variable.

 You can use the prebuilt docker image at: